 Income-tax laws in India have provisions for various profit linked deductions to encourage investments in certain industries under Chapter VI-A under the heading ‘C. – Deductions in respect of certain incomes’.
-These deductions are available under Sections 80H to 80RRB with regards to profits and gains of specific industries such as hotel business, small-scale industrial undertaking, housing projects, export business, infrastructure development etc. One of the deductions available under this chapter is Deductions with respect to the income of co-operative societies, the provisions of which have been dealt with under Section 80P.
+These deductions are available under Sections 80H to 80RRB with respect to profits and gains of specific industries such as hotel business, small-scale industrial undertaking, housing projects, export business, and infrastructure development.
+One of the deductions available under this chapter is deductions with respect to the income of co-operative societies; the provisions of which have been dealt with under Section 80P.

 1. Deductions under Section 80P

-Under this section, a certain specified income of a co-operative society, engaged in specific activities are allowed as a deduction if such an income is included in the gross total income of the society.
+Under this section, a certain specified income of a co-operative society engaged in specific activities is considered as a deduction if such income is included in the gross total income of the society.

 2. Meaning of a Co-operative society for the purpose of Section 80P

 A co-operative society is not defined specifically for the purpose of Section 80P.
-However, Section 2(19) of the Income-tax Act, 1961, defines Co-operative society as registered under the co-operative societies Act, 1912 or under any other law governing the registration of co-operative societies in any State.
+However, Section 2(19) of the Income Tax Act, 1961, defines a co-operative society to be an entity registered under the Co-operative Societies Act, 1912 or under any other law governing the registration of co-operative societies in any state.

 3. Activities and amount eligible for deduction under Section 80P